-Acknowledgments.
-DJH acknowledges support from the University of Chicago and Templeton Foundation New Science of Virtues Grant as well as support from the National Science Foundation grant BCS-1150813, jointly funded by the Programs in Cultural Anthropology, Social Psychology Program and Decision, Risk, and Management Sciences.
-JH acknowledges support from the Canadian Institute For Advanced Research (CIFAR).
-CE acknowledges the support of the Swiss National Science Foundation (Grant no. 100014_130127/1 on "the Social Dynamics of Normative Behavior").
+Acknowledgments DJH acknowledges support from the University of Chicago and Templeton Foundation New Science of Virtues Grant as well as support from the National Science Foundation grant BCS-1150813, jointly funded by the Programs in Cultural Anthropology, Social Psychology Program and Decision, Risk, and Management Sciences.
+JH acknowledges support from the Canadian Institute for Advanced Research (CIFAR).
+CE acknowledges the support of the Swiss National Science Foundation (Grant no. 100014_130127/1 on the Social Dynamics of Normative Behavior).
+TJ acknowledges the financial support of the Mozaiek grant from the Netherlands Organization for Scientific Research (NWO) and financial support of the Goldstone Research Fund.